-- (a) Find and classify all equilibria.
-Using this information, draw a local phase portrait, as accurately as possible, near each equilibrium solution. - (b) Sketch the nullclines of the system.
-Include the general direction of motion of trajectories (i.e. the vector field) in all regions of phase space. - (c) Using the information in (a) and (b), provide a rough sketch of the global phase portrait for the system. - 2.
+- (a) Find all equilibria. - (b) Classify the equilibria found in part (a), and draw a local phase portrait, as accurately as possible, near each equilibrium solution. - (c) Using the information in (a) and (b), provide a rough sketch of the global phase portrait for the system.
+Note that this is just an approximation, but should be as accurate as possible. - 2.
 Find the general solution to the forced second-order equation